manymoments/manymoments.github.io/_posts/2019-12-15-consensus-model-for-FLP.md

 Given, $\mathcal{P}$, a *configuration* of a system is just the state of all the parties and the set of all pending, undelivered messages.

 The goal of $\mathcal{P}$ is to reach a configuration where all non-faulty parties decide.
 The *magic moment* of any consensus protocol is when a protocol reaches a *committed configuration*.
-This is a configuration where no matter what the adversary does, the eventual decision value is already fixed.
-Note that the point when a configuration becomes committed is an ˛event that is only externally observable.
+This is a configuration where no matter what the adversary does, the eventual decision value is already *fixed*.
+Note that event of a system when its configuration becomes committed is an event that is only externally observable.
 There is no local indication of this event and this can happen much before any party can actually decide!

 We choose to use new names to these definitions, which we feel provide a more intuitive and modern viewpoint.
 The classical names are *bivalent configuration* for uncommitted configuration and *univalent configuration* for committed configuration.